Kidepo Valley National Park: Uganda’s Last Great Wilderness

 How to Get to Lake Mburo National Park

 The park is accessed by road, approximately 228 kilometres from Kampala, a journey of around three and a half hours.
-Two entry gates serve the park: Sanga Gate, approached from the Kampala direction via Lyantonde, and Nshara Gate, approached from Mbarara.
 Both are clearly signposted from the main highway.

 Why Book Your Lake Mburo Safari With Otter African Safaris?

 At Otter African Safaris, we specialise in crafting Uganda safari experiences that go beyond the obvious.
-We know where the leopards walk at night, which boat operator gives you the most time on the water, and which local guide will transform a game drive into a masterclass in the African bush.
 Lake Mburo is one of our favourite parks in East Africa, not despite its size, but because of it.
 It is personal, wild, and wonderfully unspoiled.

 Get in touch with the Otter African Safaris team today to start planning your Lake Mburo adventure.